 Locally advanced tumors may still be confined to the area around the pancreas, but has invaded blood vessels or close organs.
 This type of cancer cannot be surgically resected and represents 35-40% of diagnoses.
 At this stage, survival rates fall drastically to about 12%

-Metastatic pancreatic cancer is sadly the stage where the majority of patients are diagnosed – representing 45-55% of diagnoses, with a devastating five-year survival rate of only 3%.
+Metastatic pancreatic cancer or what would be considers stage 4 cancer is sadly the stage where the majority of patients are diagnosed – representing 45-55% of diagnoses, with a devastating five-year survival rate of only 3%.